x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCS/createCL_en.md

         >
         > For the specific usage scenarios of the parameters "DataSource" and "Mapping", refer to [Data Source][datasource].

+    - Encrypted ( *boolean* ): Whether to enable [data encryption][encryption], and the default value is "false", which means it is not enabled.

+        - This parameter and parameter "IsMainCL" can not be specified as "true" at the same time.
+        - This parameter is only valid in SequoiaDB v3.6.1 and above versions.

+        Format: `Encrypted: true`

 ##RETURN VALUE##

 When the function executes successfully, it will return an object of type SdbCollection.